dudung/soal/_posts/code/py/2021-02-05-simulation-with-python.md

 - matplotlib.pyplot
 - matplotlib.animation

+A short information about above libraries is as follow [[6](#ref6)].
 The first library is NumPy that supports for large, multi-dimensional arrays and matrices, accompanied by a large collection of high-level mathematical functions to operate on them, which gives it functionality comparable to MATLAB.
 The SciPy is library that adds functionality more MATLAB-like.
 And the last is Matplotlib, a MATLAB-like plotting package that provides functionality for plotting.

 ## references